p0pr0ck5/dreamcloud-docs/source/dreamcompute/gettingstarted/how-to-enable-private-networking.rst

         $ neutron net-list

-The above commands will output the available flavors, security groups, images, keypairs and the networks available.
+The above commands will output the available flavors, security groups, images, keypairs, and the networks available.
 Select the necessary options for creating the instance.
 For the network, the long ID is needed in place of the given name.